 Whether you suffer from hearing loss or just want to enhance the sound during the performance, Tibbits offers easy-to-use hearing assistance devices at the box office window for no charge.

-Keep in mind that actors within Tibbits theatrical productions do not use microphones.
+Keep in mind for theatrical productions, not all performances utilize microphones on the actors.
 The opera house, built in 1882, reflects a rare vintage theatre with excellent natural acoustics.
-There is something special about sitting in a 19th-century theatre and experiencing the natural acoustics of yesteryear, a time when the building itself carried the voice of the speaker on stage all the way to the back row of the balcony.
+For some performances feature the unique experience and natural acoustics of a 19th-century theatre when the building itself carried the voice of the speaker on stage all the way to the back row of the balcony.

 Tibbits Opera House is open to everyone including children and adults who may learn or express themselves in ways that are different than our typical audiences.